 - 1.1 This paper describes the background to TfL's involvement in the project for a footbridge with garden features, a "Garden Bridge", to be built across the Thames between the Southbank and Temple station (the Project). - 1.2 On 19 October 2016, the Mayor of London appointed the Rt.
 Hon.
 Dame Margaret Hodge MP to undertake a review of the Project.
-That review has produced a report which was published on 7 April 2017 (the Report) and contained a number of recommendations, including for TfL.
-A copy of the Report is attached as Appendix 1. - 1.3 This paper sets out TfL's response to the recommendations addressed to it in the Report.
-The paper is presented to the Programmes and Investment Committee for information prior to the consideration of TfL's proposed response by the Board.
-Members of the Committee may wish to give particular consideration to those parts of the response relating to procurement and monitoring
+That review produced a report which was published on 7 April 2017 (the Report) and contained a number of recommendations, including for TfL.
+A copy of the report is attached at Appendix 1. - 1.3 This paper sets out TfL's response to the recommendations addressed to it in the report.
+The paper was also considered by the Programmes and Investment Committee at its meeting on 28 June 2017 which supported the proposals.